-Like the formal written and printed notes, send a unique message to each person who interviewed you because emailed messages, in particular, are often passed around to others who interviewed you and others in the organization.
+Like the formal written and printed notes, send a unique message to each person who interviewed you because emailed messages, in particular, may be passed around to others who interviewed you and others in the organization.
+As an example of your work, you don't want your thank you notes to look like you are lazy and/or sloppy, unconcerned with quality.

 [Related: Making Email Work for Your Job Search, Sample Job Interview Thank You to the Person Who Referred You, Sample Job Interview Thank You to an External Recruiter and Sample Thank You Note After a Bad Job Interview.]